 What kind of counselling do you offer?

-I offer individual counselling for adults and relationship therapy for partners.
+I offer individual counselling for teens and adults, and relationship therapy for partners.
 My approach is psychodynamic and relational, and I also bring in tools from narrative, feminist, family systems, dialectical behaviour therapy (DBT), cognitive-behavioural therapy (CBT), and motivational interviewing approaches.

 I specialize in working with anxiety, stress, depression, relationship challenges, life transitions and complex grief.